cyrilgavala/reservations-api/README.md

 ## Documentation

-Documentation can be found [here](https://root/documentation)//TODO: supply real URL
+Documentation can be found [here](https://cg-reservations-api.herokuapp.com/swagger-ui/index.html)

 ## How to run